achristen/Meteobike/readme.md

 ## Overview

-Students build their own mobile system.s Each system will be assembled using the following components:
+Students build their own mobile systems.
+Each system will be assembled using the following components:

 | Component | Model | Link to Vendor in Germany | Price |
 | ------------------ | ----------- | ----------- | ---------- |